Arkaeriit/ajtcalc/README.md

 * if(Exp1,Exp2,Exp3) : evaluate Exp1, if Exp1 is above 0 the function evaluate Exp3, if Exp1 is equal or below 0 it evaluate Exp2
 * input(promp) : ask the user for input, asking with the desired promt or no prompt if none is given
 * disp() : display all the answer of the interpreter so far
-* showStack() : show all the content of the stack, usefull for debugging
+* showStack() : show all the content of the stack, usefull for debugging, the stack is not changed